jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-22

+I LOVE TRAINS!!!!!
+AHAHAHAHAHAHAH

+# 2022-08-21

+Played Valheim with FLARE.
+We've made quite progress.
+Unfortunately the screenshots he sent me are not alot.
+I'll post when I have many.

+I also played GO with FLARE and Spicy.
+I am bad at FPS and I like when they play casual with me.

+# 2022-08-20

+These two days are going to be my guilt free gaming days.

 # 2022-08-19

 Things are going to change.
 I feel like I am in a new stage of life(probably).